All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Моя помилка. Забагато змазки

 Here is a visual example of what I would not recommend doing.
-You should lubricate with your finger in gloves just enough to leave some in the grooves of the thread.
+You should lubricate with your finger in gloves just enough to leave some in the threads' grooves.
 Otherwise, it will look like this:

 I had to wipe off the excess and throw it away.
 Considering the price of the lubricant, it's not very pleasant.
 But experience is experience.